yongquan-qu/YONGQUAN-QU.github.io/index.md

 ## News

+- **(Apr.
+2024)** Our paper on *Deep Generative Data Assimilation in Multimodal Setting* is accepted at CVPR 2024 Workshop EarthVision 2024.

 - **(Mar.
 2024)** Our proposed ICML 2024 workshop [Machine Learning for Earth System Modeling: Accelerating Pathways to Impact](https://leap-stc.github.io/ml4esm-workshop/) has been accepted to be held at the conference.

 - **(Mar.
 2024)** Our paper on *Joint Parameter and Parameterization Inference with Uncertainty Quantification through Differentiable Programming* is accepted at ICLR 2024 Workshop on AI4DifferentialEquations in Science.